It is projected that 80 percent of Millennials will have families by 2023. Did you know that over half of this generation already has kids?

 - Be a connecting platform- as you get to know the families that make up your church, make introductions that connect Millennial parents to mentors and to peers.
 Share genuinely and specifically why you are connecting them, too.

-Friends, we could truly talk for days about who Millennials are, what the differences are in reaching Millennials of faith vs. those who have not trusted in Jesus yet, what micro-generations look like for this group, and the list goes on… However, if you feel called to come alongside these young families in their discipleship and the discipleship of their kids, then I encourage you to join me at CPC18 where we will have an entire track of breakouts devoted to the topic of reaching and understanding Millennials.
-This is going to be a hope-filled, passionate series of breakouts that are going to transform the way our ministries reach families.
+Friends, we could truly talk for days about who Millennials are, what the differences are in reaching Millennials of faith vs. those who have not trusted in Jesus yet, what micro-generations look like for this group, and the list goes on… However, if you feel called to come alongside these young families in their discipleship and the discipleship of their kids, then I encourage you to join me at CPC where we can talk live about reaching Millennial parents.
 I look forward to seeing you there!